Every journey starts somewhere. But if you don’t know where your starting point is, plotting your course will be much more difficult.

 Biometric screening can also serve as a compass, keeping your employees oriented toward their health goals and your corporate wellness program on track.

-Today we’ll break down the pros and cons of biometric screening and help you decide whether biometric screening is right for your corporate wellness program.
+Today we’ll break down the pros and cons of biometric health screening and help you decide whether it's right for your corporate wellness program.

 - What health problems are most prevalent among your employees?